How to Choose

 Smoke Density

 There are some tubes that at first glance feel effortless to smoke, and yet may not be a good choice for a daily driver piece.
 Some have too much restriction or complex routes for the smoke and you may lose both the flavor and effect by creating dense, harsh, foul tasting smoke.
-Tasting the terps is the best part about using a glass tube over other options, and some more complex / multi-perk tubes can take that away by being too hard to pull through, having too much restriction, & producing dense smoke.
-The vice vera is also true, having tubes that are too simple can lead to an increased throat burning experience (think a steamroller) or something that isn’t consistent with its function.
-Any and all of my tubes have been carefully created to be perfect in this manner, at a certain threshold of restriction as to not create dense smoke or be too simple.
-However, you can still customize the function you get with different perks, and different water levels to tune it to your tastes and preferences.
+Tasting the terps is the best part about using a glass tube over other options, and some more complex / multi-chamber tubes can take that away by being too hard to pull through, having too much restriction, & producing dense smoke.
+The vice vera is also true, having tubes that are too simple can lead to an increased throat burning experience.
+Any and all of my custom tubes have been carefully created to be perfect in this manner, at a certain threshold of restriction to be effortlessly smooth.
+You can perfect the function you get with different perks, and different water levels to fine tune it to your tastes and preferences.

 Slide Importance